 - 12.1 Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
-We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 12.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2019) are adhered to and will seek appropriate advice.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
+There may also been circumstances where a member of staff or volunteer is involved in an incident outside of school/college which did not involve children but could have an impact on their suitability to work with children; this is known as transferrable risk. - 12.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2020) are adhered to and will seek appropriate advice.
 The first point of contact for schools regarding LADO issues is via the Local Authority Duty Desk on 01603 307797.
 A Duty Advisor will give advice and guidance on next steps.
 If the advice is to make a referral to LADO then the form should be completed.
 Direct contact details for the LADO are- e-mail: LADO@norfolk.gov.uk or telephone 01603 223693.
-See Appendix 4 for further details. - 12.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
-This includes concerns relating to agency and supply staff and volunteers.
-Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
-In the event that neither the Headteacher nor Chair of Governors is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+See Appendix 4 for further details.